Use Cases

 GPU-as-a-service operators running H100 or A100 fleets face a structural utilisation problem: tenants routinely over-provision instance size to hedge against peak VRAM demand, then idle at 40-50% the rest of the time.
 OOM crashes are the leading source of support tickets and the primary cause of early churn.
 Not because the hardware is insufficient, but because the allocator is fragmented.

 Deploying Optimemory as a default driver layer changes the unit economics.
 The VMM stitching layer lets a 40 GB physical card address 80–100 GB of model memory, eliminating over-provisioning at booking time.
-Adding Autopilot as a tenant-facing training environment reduces time-to-first-run to a single API call, raising the perceived value of the rental without additional hardware spend.
+HyperRAG raises per-tenant throughput for RAG workloads, and DeepTuner cuts idle energy costs during low-QPS windows.

 Talk to us about GPU provider pricing